bchadfield/csw-website/help/save-content-as-new-version.markdown

 permalink: "content/save-content-as-new-version.html"
 ---

-Content versioning \[link to content versioning\] already happens automatically throughout the workflow, however, there may be situations where you want to create a backup version of changes, e.g. changes made to a content item in Draft, prior to it being moved to the edit stage.
+[Content versioning](/help/versions/content-versioning.html) already happens automatically throughout the workflow, however, there may be situations where you want to create a backup version of changes, e.g. changes made to a content item in Draft, prior to it being moved to the edit stage.